kutify/jexp/README.md

     System.out.println(expression.calculate(Arguments.EMPTY)); // -> 0 (Exactly zero!)
 ```
 As you can see, using ```Expression``` we can do precise math calculations.
-It is possible because it process numbers using special class ```BigRational```
+It is possible because it processes numbers using the special class ```BigRational```
 that represents fractions.
 So, the result of calculation is a ```BigRational``` number too:
 ```
     BigRational number = Expression.compile("5/7 + 7/5").calculate(Arguments.EMPTY);
     System.out.println(number); // -> 74/35
 ```
-Likely you noticed that method ```calculate()``` accepts a single argument.
+Likely you noticed that the method ```calculate()``` accepts a single argument.
-It's purpose is to provide calculation with values if your expression contains some variables.
+Its purpose is to provide calculation with values if your expression contains some variables.
 Actually, in most cases you should use variables.
 Variable values can be specified in different types.
 Have a look at the example below: